Gaming Includes Building Skills & Relationships For Those With a Disability with WDEA Works SLES

 The pathway to a career is not always a simple one, and the School Leavers’ Employment Support program (SLES) uses a variety of innovative ways to help school leavers find their way into meaningful employment.
-SLES is a NDIS service designed to prepare young people for employment.
+SLES is a NDIS (National Disability Insurance Scheme) service designed to prepare young people for employment.
 WDEA Works disability services & support includes the SLES program.
 Through the program WDEA Works was able to connect two participants, igniting the sparks of a new friendship.

 Matt (pictured), a Shepparton SLES participant, has a passion for video games and his dream job is to be a game developer.

 Matt’s WDEA Works Consultant Reggina Vasi (Reggie) designed Matt’s COVID-19 virtual sessions to be as engaging as possible, while still working towards Matt’s goals of future employment.
 Reggie found an online game builder site that allows prospective game developers to create their own game, constructing everything from the buildings, characters and background rules, including actions for the gamer to follow.

 Matt’s experience of making his very own game was a great demonstration of the ‘behind the scenes’ skills needed, and all the work that goes into creating a game.
 Through the process, Matt learned how to troubleshoot on his own, and was able to add further levels.
 Matt and Reggie have since researched about the further skills, education and experience you may need to get a job in the game development field.
 Matt has identified certain courses he’d like to do, and the technology required.